N-SUDY/VideoConverterBot/README.md

 <h2>Restrictions</h2>

 - The bot do not accept the video that was forwarded from channel, group or private chat.<br>
-Instead this, download this video and upload via computer or phone.
+Instead of this, download this video and upload via computer or phone.